Keyword Assisted Topic Models: The Base

 \subsection{Empirical Evaluation}

-We assess the empirical performance of the base \keyATM{} by analyzing the texts of Congressional bills, using labels and keywords compiled by the \citet[CAP; ][]{CAP}.
-We first show that \keyATM{} yields more interpretable topic-word distributions than \wLDA.
+We assess the empirical performance of the base \keyATM{} by analyzing the texts of Congressional bills, using labels and keywords compiled by the Comparative Agenda Project (CAP).\footnote{\url{https://www.comparativeagendas.net} Last accessed on December 10, 2019.} We show that \keyATM{} yields more interpretable topic-word distributions than \wLDA.
 Recall that the only difference between \keyATM{} and \wLDA{} is the existence of keyword topics.
 In addition, topic-word distributions obtained from \keyATM{} are more consistent with the human-coded labels given by the CAP.
-Finally, we validate the topic classification of these bills against the corresponding human coding obtained from the Congressional Bills Project (CBP; \citet{adler2006}).
-We find that \keyATM{} outperforms \wLDA, illustrating the improved quality of estimated document-topic distributions.
+Finally, we validate the topic classification of these bills against the corresponding human coding obtained from the Congressional Bills Project (CBP).\footnote{\url{http://www.congressionalbills.org/codebooks.html} Last accessed on December 10, 2019. } We find that \keyATM{} outperforms \wLDA, illustrating the improved quality of estimated document-topic distributions.
 A greater correspondence between the human coding and \keyATM{} outputs suggests the advantage of \keyATM{} when used for measuring specific topics of interest.